 There are attractive features to consider when choosing a state for incorporating.
 A disproportionately large number of corporations are formed in Delaware.
 Most large public companies are incorporated there.
 The State of Delaware has encouraged corporate formations by adopting laws that favor incumbent officers and directors against attack from dissident shareholders, has a long history of decided court cases interpreting its corporate law.

-Conversely, there are a number of states, Nevada in particular, that extend excellent privacy protection without corporate state income tax, and its laws are also designed to give you a high level of privacy and protection.
-Nevada does not voluntarily share information with the IRS or with any other state.
+Conversely, there are a number of states, Nevada in particular, that extend excellent privacy protection, and its laws are also designed to give you a high level of privacy and protection.
 There is no personal liability, on March 13, 1987 the Nevada Legislature passed legislation that indemnifies officers and directors from personal liability for acts committed on behalf of the corporation or by the corporation.

 Attempting to incorporate your business for the purpose of asset protection after the threat of lawsuit puts your assets at risk, as any attempt to do so will be considered – by state law – a fraudulent transfer.
 This includes any attempt to hinder, delay or defraud a creditor, or guard against a potential lawsuit on the horizon.

-If a lawsuit, creditor or tax action is filed against you before you've taken the time to form a corporation; your assets are not protected.
+If a lawsuit or creditor action is filed against you before you've taken the time to form a corporation; your assets are not protected.
 You are personally responsible for the damages awarded in court.
 Without an established corporate entity, your house, your car, and all of your personal possessions can be used to cover the cost of the lawsuit.
 You must take great care to convey your assets legally, particularly if you are under some type of legal attack.

 Despite the risks, the number of people who own and operate small businesses without this protection is astonishing, especially when the time it takes (and the costs involved) are minimal and could protect everything they've built.
 Remember the adage: “He who fails to plan, plans to fail.”
 Don’t let that happen to you.